vfarcic/devops24/manuscript/07-jenkins-cdp.md

 ## Creating A Cluster

-We'll start the practical section of the chapter by going to the fork of the *vfarcic/k8s-specs* repository and by making sure that we have the latest revision.
+We'll start the practical section of the chapter by going to the *vfarcic/k8s-specs* repository and by making sure that we have the latest revision.

 I> All the commands from this chapter are available in the [07-jenkins-cdp.sh](https://gist.github.com/d0cbca319360eb000098383a09fd65f7) Gist.